Off-Campus Dissertation Research Fellowships

 - Contact Us

-Off-Campus Dissertation Fellowships support students conducting dissertation research away from the UNC-Chapel Hill campus.
+Off-Campus Dissertation Research Fellowships support doctoral students conducting dissertation research away from the UNC-Chapel Hill campus.

 Types of Fellowships

 |General Off-Campus Dissertation Research Fellowship||One semester.|

 |Werner P. Friederich Fellowship||One academic year.
 Preference for study in France or Switzerland.
 Humanities programs only (includes History)|